 Today, we celebrate our mural’s ‘coming of age’ with a show that began with an open call to local people, who have produced alternative versions and unusual photographs, taken and shared on social media.
 We have also worked with people with special needs (Heart and Soul), and homeless people (999 Club), as well as children from Tidemill Primary to bring to you a diverse body of work that extends beyond what we can offer as artists.

 An unexpected twist in the life of the mural is that recently its image has been featured and sold in posters and t-shirts made by third parties who make money off of it, but don’t feel they owe us anything.
-To disrupt this, we’ve created our own merchandise, which will be part of the exhibition and available for purchase.
-We will also be debating the issue of intelectual property of public and participatory works at our event on the 13th of April.
+To disrupt this, we’ve created our own merchandise, which is now available for purchase either here by sending us an email or at Deptford Does Art 28 Deptford High Street, London, SE8 4AF